happypeter/happypeter.github.com/_posts/2010-1-17-how-to-learn-english.md

 ## conclusion

-Forget about exams, go explore new world with English, reading English books, taking notes in English.
-Happy learning!
+Forget about exams, try to use English as often as you can.